 Anyone who has ever purchased energy for their facility knows that energy procurement is not a one-size-fits-all solution.
-There are so many factors that go into the investment, like knowing when to renew your contract and whether or not you should employ an energy broker.
+There are so many factors that go into the investment, like knowing when to renew your energy contracts and whether or not you should employ an energy broker.

 Energy brokers have their own set of perks.
 For commercial and industrial businesses, there are six key advantages to engaging an energy broker yourself.